papa-multi/polymarket_Football_Bot/README.md

 ### Roadmap / Future Work

-1. **PlayMarket verification** – integrate PlayMarket authentication/transaction checks so only eligible bettors can access the bot.
+1. **Polymarket verification** – integrate Polymarket authentication/transaction checks so only eligible bettors can access the bot.
-2. **Arbitrage module** – compare PlayMarket odds with other bookmakers and alert users whenever PlayMarket deviates from consensus, enabling quicker hedging or early cash-outs.
+2. **Arbitrage module** – compare polymarket odds with other bookmakers and alert users whenever Polymarket deviates from consensus, enabling quicker hedging or early cash-outs.
 3. **Historical analytics** – persist snapshots, expose trends (volatility, spreads, consensus shifts), and surface them in the bot.
 4. **Alerting & watchlists** – allow users to subscribe to matches/teams and receive push notifications on significant line moves.
 5. **Infrastructure hardening** – add observability, background workers, and smarter rate-limiting before scaling to production traffic.